 Jono's stable history with the property and relationship with his bank have enabled plans for an addition, but for those just beginning their entrepreneurial creative building efforts, a lack of history and relationships can prove daunting as they seek capital to fund their vision.
-For example, Christopher Webley purchased a longvacant property in North Minneapolis.
-The space houses his benefit corporation, New Rules, and offers creative workspace and market and social space.
+For example, Christopher Webley purchased a longhis benefit corporation, New Rules, and offers creative workspace and market and social space.
 Yet he achieved this successful outcome only by adapting to a series of fiscal and regulatory constraints that limited his ability to offer northside creatives a variety of production equipment, as he had originally planned at the coworking space.
 Christopher's concept for co-creative rather than co-business workspace was beyond the grasp of traditional business investors, although ultimately the adapted mix of activity at New Rules has been a boon to northside creatives and the community as a whole.